Sean Goldberg

 Sean Goldberg (or Shon, שון גולדברג; born 13 June 1995) is an Israeli footballer who plays as a center-back or as a left-back for Israeli Premier League club Maccabi Haifa and the Israel national team.

 Early life

-Goldberg was born in Tel Aviv, Israel, to a family of Ashkenazi Jewish and of Sephardi Jewish (Italian-Jewish) descent.
+Goldberg was born in Tel Aviv, Israel, to a family of Ashkenazi Jewish and of Italian-Jewish descent.

-He also holds an Italian passport, on account of his Sephardi Jewish (Italian-Jewish) ancestry, which eases the move to certain European football leagues.
+He also holds an Italian passport, on account of his Italian-Jewish ancestry, which eases the move to certain European football leagues.

 He has graduated from the Reichman University (formerly the IDC Herzliya college) in Herzliya, Israel, in May 2022, majoring in business administration.